 We appreciate your interest in the graduate Program in Biophysics at UC Riverside!
-Biophysics is an interdepartmental program with faculty participating from a wide variety of department such as Biochemistry, Botany and Plant Sciences, Chemistry, and Physics.
-Areas of existing expertise on campus include biological electron transfer, biological imaging, computational and mathematical modeling of biological systems, macromlecular structure determination, neurobiophysics, protein engineering and spectroscopic methods of various sorts.
-Biophysists are needed by institutions of higher learning as well as by federal, state and private research organizations.
+Biophysics is an interdepartmental program with faculty participating from a wide variety of departments such as Biochemistry, Botany and Plant Sciences, Chemistry, and Physics.
+Areas of existing expertise on campus include biological electron transfer, biological imaging, computational and mathematical modeling of biological systems, macromolecular structure determination, neuron biophysics, protein engineering, and spectroscopic methods of various sorts.
+Biophysicists are needed by institutions of higher learning as well as by federal, state, and private research organizations.
 Read on to find out how you can apply for an M.S. or Ph.D. in Biophysics!

-Click here to read the Letter of Welcome from the Program Director, Dr. Russ Hille
+Click here to read the Letter of Welcome from the Program Director, Dr. Roya Zandi

 - Molecular biophysics – including physical methods for elucidation of biomolecular structure at atomic resolution by means of X-ray crystallography, nuclear magnetic resonance and cryoelectron microscopy; the application of single-molecule methods to study the behavior of individual biomolecules; the use of a variety of spectroscopic methods (electron paramagnetic resonance, mass spectrometry, infrared and resonance Raman spectroscopy) to study the behavior of biological molecules; computational modeling of molecular behavior; biological electron transfer, including photosynthesis; protein-protein and protein-ligand interactions; and biomolecular dynamics.